 Consulate or Embassy

-There may be specific funds available for students to study internationally through the Embassy or Consulate of students’ home country.
+There may be specific funds available for students to study internationally through the embassy or consulate of their home country.
 We encourage students to contact this office for any available funding opportunities.

-Education USA is a great resource that provides a holistic 5-step guide for international students interested in studying in the U.S. Students can research everything from applying to schools, to financing education, and becoming familiar with common terms and definitions.
+is a great resource that provides a holistic five-step guide for international students interested in studying in the US.
+Students can research everything from applying to schools to financing education to common terms and definitions.
 This site also offers podcasts for additional support.

 Josephine De Karman Fellowship Trust

 was established in 1954 to assist students of any discipline in their studies.
 Students from any country are eligible, but must be enrolled in an accredited university within the US at the time of application.
 Approximately eight fellowships (in the amount of $22,000 for graduate students), will be awarded for the regular academic year.
 Studies must be carried out only in the United States, and all funds must be expended only within this country.
 The award is for one year and may not be postponed or renewed.